-Many point-and-click adventures were created by the heavyweight studio Lucas Arts.
-One of their most original IPs being The Dig.
+Many of point-and-click adventures that took full advantage of this were created by the heavyweight studio Lucas Arts.
+One of their most original IPs was The Dig.
 The Dig’s creative team included such luminaries as George Lucas and Steven Spielberg.
 Some of its CGI imagery was created by award winning Hollywood special effects studio Industrial Light and Magic, and its musical score has been described as ‘Wagner-esque’.
 Such was the quality of its storytelling that it was given the novelization treatment by acclaimed author Alan Dean Foster.

 Point-and-click adventures became less popular towards the second half of the ‘90s.
 This became the era of the Real-Time-Strategy games such as Command & Conquer and StarCraft and FPS titles such as Duke Nukem and Unreal Tournament.
 Gameplay was given priority over narrative for most games of this era.
 For a while, it seemed that a game could have either fantastic storytelling or fantastic gameplay – not both.
 But a new millennium was just around the corner, and that was set to change.